oscarpolanco/node_react_fullstack/sections_text/README.md

 - On your dashboard at the top click on the `CREATE PROJECT` button
 - Add the `project name`
 - Click the `create` button
-- At the top left corner click on the `hamberguer` menu
+- At the top left corner click on the `hamburger` menu
 - Click the option `API & Services`
 - On the submenu click on the `OAuth consent screen`
 - In the left side menu choose `OAuth consent screen`